-- 7. The best available technology should be utilized for transmission cable installation to reduce potential impacts on aquatic ecosystems.
-This may include horizontal directional drilling to avoid impacts to sensitive fish habitat. - 8.
-Export and inter-array cables should be buried to an adequate depth to reduce conflicts with other ocean uses, including fishing operations and fishery surveys, and to minimize effects of heat and EMF emissions.
-Cables should be monitored after installation and large storm events, to ensure bathymetry is restored and to ensure cables remain buried.
-All cables should be removed during decommissioning. - 9.
-Cable and If scour protection or cable armoring is needed, the materials should be selected based on their habitat-value, mimicking adjacent habitats when feasible.
-When mimicking adjacent habitats is not feasible, to commercial and recreational fishery species3.
-The locations where cable armoring materials (e.g., concrete mattresses) are installed should be selected based on habitat value provided, considering factors such as interstitial spacingdocumented and flow. disseminated. - 10.
-Boulder relocation should be minimized; if boulders or unexploded ordnance must be relocated, their new locations should be clearly documented and this information disseminated to the fishing community. - 11.
-Noise generated by wind facilities should be minimized, including sounds produced during surveys (e.g., survey vessel operations and acoustic sampling devices), construction (e.g., installation vessel operations, pile driving, cofferdam installation), and operation (e.g., maintenance vessel operations, spinning turbines). - 12.
-Developers should avoid in-water activities during spawning seasons (especially for species that have distinct spawning locations and may be sensitive to noise, for example Atlantic cod) or settlement periods.
-If not able to avoid these periods, developers should use noise mitigating and dampening measures for any in-water activities that produce sounds that may injure organisms or alter their behavior.
-Construction should be monitored in real-time to detect the presence of spawning aggregations, and construction restrictions should be implemented to protect these aggregations as needed. - 13.
-When cooling systems are considered for specific projects (e.g., at AC/DC conversion stations), impacts on marine species and habitats should be fully evaluated.
-Effects include but are not limited to the loss of zooplankton and fish eggs/larvae due to water
+- 8. The technology that is least impactful to aquatic ecosystems should be used for transmission cable installation.
+This may include horizontal directional drilling to avoid impacts to sensitive fish habitat. - 9.
+Export and inter-array cables should be buried to an adequate depth to reduce conflicts with other ocean uses, including fishing operations and fishery surveys, and to minimize effects of heat and electromagnetic field emissions.
+Cables should be monitored after installation and large storm events to ensure bathymetry is restored and to ensure cables remain buried.
+All cables should be removed during decommissioning. - 10.
+If scour protection or cable armoring is needed, the materials should be selected based on value to commercial and recreational fishery species3.
+The locations where cable armoring materials (e.g., concrete mattresses) are installed should be documented, disseminated, and monitored.
+Natural materials, or materials that mimic natural habitats, should be used whenever possible.
+These materials should not be obtained from existing marine habitats.
+The materials used must not be toxic. - 11.
+Boulder relocation should be minimized.
+If boulders or unexploded ordnance must be relocated, their new locations should be clearly documented and this information disseminated to the fishing community. - 12.
+Noise generated by wind facilities should be minimized, including sounds produced during surveys (e.g., survey vessel operations and acoustic sampling devices), construction (e.g., installation vessel operations, pile driving, cofferdam installation), and operation (e.g., maintenance vessel operations, spinning turbines). - 13.
+Developers should avoid in-water activities during spawning seasons or settlement periods (especially for species that have distinct spawning locations and may be sensitive to noise, for example Atlantic cod, or are sensitive to sedimentation impacts, such as longfin squid).
+If not